FAQ's

 T40: 3 batteries — 1 charger — 12000-watt generator

-How Do I Operate a Spray Drone?
+How do I Operate a Spray Drone?

 Typically, a complete field operation involves six steps: